Teddygat0r/obsidian-notes/Non-Homogeneous ODES.md

 ![[Pasted image 20240205204741.png]]

-Recall that no term of the trial solution may solve the homogeneous equation Multiply by x if any part of the solution is so
+Recall that no term of the trial solution may solve the homogeneous equation Multiply by x if any part of the solution is solved.